learn-co-curriculum/intro-to-tdd-rspec-and-learn/README.md

      # ./spec/current_age_for_birth_year_spec.rb:6:in `block (2 levels) in <top (required)>'
 ```

-This failure isn't a syntax error related to undefined methods or arguments, but rather, this error is telling us that we expected the return value of the method `current_age_for_birth_year(1984)`, stored in the variable `age_of_person` to equal 31, but in actuality, the method returned the value `nil`.
+This failure isn't a syntax error related to undefined methods or arguments.
+Instead, this error is telling us that we expected the return value of the method `current_age_for_birth_year(1984)`, stored in the variable `age_of_person` to equal 31, but in actuality, the method returned the value `nil`.

 That's perfect.
-Our test is showing a mismatched expectation.
+Our test is showing a **mismatched expectation**.
 We need to add actual logic to that method to solve the problem.

 How do we calculate the difference between the year currently and the year provided to the method as an argument `birth_year`?
 You might simply subtract the current year from the birth year.